Speed limits by country: Overview

 The following tables show various jurisdictions' default speed limits (where applicable) that apply to different types of vehicles travelling on three different types of road.
 Actual speed limits may range beyond these values.
 The enforcement tolerance is specified in km/h or percentage above the stated limit.

 Germany is the only country where some motorways do not have a maximum speed limit.
 The 130 km/h is sign-posted as a general advisory speed limit for motorways in the entry of the country.
 Due to those Autobahns, Germany is considered a country without a general speed limit on its highways.
 The Isle of Man is the only jurisdiction without a general speed limit on rural two-lane roads.

-The fastest speed limit posted in the countries with a numerical maximum speed limit is 150 km/h, found on the D3 motorway between the cities of Tábor and České Budějovice in the Czech Republic.
-However, this specific corridor uses a variable speed limit and only shows up to 150 km/h when manually activated under ideal conditions.
-Otherwise, the fastest fixed speed zones are posted at 140 km/h, of which are found in multiple countries.
+The fastest speed limit posted in the countries with a numerical maximum speed limit is 160 km/h, found on two highways in the United Arab Emirates, including the E11 Road (Sheikh Khalifa bin Zayed International Road), specifically the stretch from Ghuwaifat Border with Saudi Arabia to Abu Dhabi, and the E22 Road (Al Ain Road) between Abu Dhabi and Al Ain.